JRL-CARI-CNR-UNIBS/parallel_2f_gripper/README.md

 *Note:* The base rod has to be a link with non-null inertia is necessary to avoid model reduction.

 ### Finger synchronization
 In the URDF file the fingers are synchronized using mimic_joint.
-The SDF file use a *gearbox* joint:
+The SDF file uses a *gearbox* joint:
 ```xml
 <gazebo>
   <!-- gearbox between the two finger (like mimic for URDF) -->